 Prior to surgery, a complete medical history is taken in order to evaluate the general health of the patient.
 A careful examination is also conducted.
 The physician and patient discuss together what can realistically be expected.
-Photographs may be taken before and after surgery to evaluate the amount of improvement.
+Photographs will be taken before and after surgery to evaluate the amount of improvement.
 The type of anesthesia to be used, the procedure, and possible risks and complications are also discussed.
-Preoperative instructions may include the elimination of certain drugs which contain aspirin in order to minimize the possibility of excess bleeding.
+Preoperative instructions will include the elimination of certain drugs which contain aspirin in order to minimize the possibility of excess bleeding.
 Antibiotics may be prescribed prior to surgery to prevent infection.
-The patient may also be advised to bathe with an antiseptic soap for several days prior to surgery.
+The patient will also be advised to shower with an antiseptic soap the night before and the morning of surgery.